Police

 We advise:

-Exercise a high degree of caution in Guinea overall due to political and social tensions that can lead to violence.
+Exercise a high degree of caution in Guinea overall due to the risk of civil unrest.

 Higher levels apply in some areas.